joshinihal/SDG-Goals-Task-Starter-Kit/README.md

+# An app which visualizes Sustainable Development Goals stats of Indian States

-# Getting Started with Create React App
+## Getting Started with this project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses Create React App, Redux Toolkit, React Redux and D3.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+Run this first to install all the dependencies from package.json

+## Data
+The data for visualization is stored in src/data

 ### `npm start`